 The team is responsible for developing guidance and resources to help charities meet their obligations to the ACNC and for building the public profile of the ACNC, including promoting accessible information about Australia’s charity sector.

 Our Compliance team works to address risks that pose a threat to trust and confidence in the charity sector.
 The team uses analytics and intelligence to identify risks and decide on appropriate action.

 The Compliance team takes proportionate action when addressing a charity’s non-compliance.
-The team considers several factors in determining appropriate action, including the severity and persistence of the non-compliance, the risk of harm to the sector and community, and the willingness and ability of the charity to work with us to address the non-compliance.
+The team considers several factors in determining appropriate action, including the severity and persistence of the non-compliance, the risk of harm to the sector and community, and the willingness and ability of the charity to address the non-compliance.

-The Compliance team uses a combination of education and guidance and investigative methods to address non-compliance and support charities in meeting their obligations.
-When investigations find that a charity has been involved in serious or deliberate non-compliance, we may use enforcement powers or revoke the charity’s registration.
+They use a combination of guidance and investigative methods to address non-compliance and support charities in meeting their obligations.
+When they find that a charity has been involved in serious or deliberate non‑compliance, they may use their enforcement powers or revoke the charity’s registration.

 Our Information Technology (IT) team manages the implementation, maintenance and support of IT services, platforms and solutions.

 The team manages system configuration and architecture as well as information governance.
-It also provides data to support ACNC operations and help inform strategic decisions and oversees data exchanges with other government agencies.
+It also provides data to support ACNC operations and inform strategic decisions, as well as overseeing data exchanges with other government agencies.

 Legal and Policy